Help Your Teen Stay Safe and Sober This Summer

 - Private homes are the most common setting for drinking among high schoolers, but supervising teen drinking doesn't reduce the dangers - parents can’t see everywhere at once, and parties can quickly spiral out of control.

 And remember - even though you have made the wise decision to never drink and drive, drunk drivers are still out there, especially during the summer months.
-Make sure you and your teen know how to spot a drunk driver, and what to do if you see one!
+Make sure you and your teen know how to spot a drunk driver, and what to do if they (or you) see one!